 Alcohol abuse over a period of time can lead to chronic abuse and alcoholism.
 By this time the individual has become dependent upon alcohol and may become a daily or even a 24/7 drinker.
 The dependence upon alcohol is believed to be twofold.
 It begins with the individual obsessively thinking about having a drink, regardless of past harms associated with drinking.
 Once the drink is taken it kicks off a physical craving, sometimes described as an allergy, that does not allow the individual to stop.
 Once a person has entered into this phase of alcoholism, it is widely believed that total abstinence is required if the individual is to be relieved of his alcohol problem.

-But there is good news for the alcohol abuser or alcoholic.
+But there is good news for the alcohol abuser or alcoholic, who wanders what is a Sacramento luxury detox center.
 Many programs have sprung up, AA to name one, which are dedicated to guiding the alcoholic trying to get sober through the experiences of those that came before them.
 The chronic alcohol abuser would be well advised to seek a professional detox center or hospital in order to “dry out”.
 Withdrawal from alcohol at best is extremely uncomfortable and at worst extremely dangerous to the point of death.
 Residential treatment centers followed by entry into a sober living environment offer the greatest chance to a sustained, continuous sobriety.